rsherer/dressing-for-the-weather/README.md

 # Dressing for the weather
-Using weather forecasts to predict store sales in order to inform staffing decisions
+Using weather forecasts to predict store sales in order to inform staffing decisions.